matildemantoan/matildemantoan/README.md

 👋 Hi, I’m @matildemantoan!

-👀 I’m a junior Web Application Developer and i'm really addicted to this world.
+I’m a junior Web Application Developer and i'm really addicted to this world 😍.

 🌱 I’m currently learning some of the most popular frameworks of the magic ✨ front-end world ✨.